 End of Frame (EOF)

-All frames except the last frame of an ADVB container data transfer sequence will employ the End of Frame Normal (EOFn) Ordered Set beginning RD Negative or beginning RD Positive.
+For ADVB links encoded using 8B/10B, all frames except the last frame of an ADVB container data transfer sequence will employ the End of Frame Normal (EOFn) Ordered Set beginning RD Negative or beginning RD Positive.

 The last frame of an ADVB container data transfer sequence will employ the End of Frame Terminate (EOFt) Ordered Set beginning RD Negative or beginning RD Positive.

+For ADVB links encoded using 64B/66B, the End of Frame Normal (EOFn) and the End of Frame Terminate (EOFt) frame delimiters are used in the same way; however, there is no distintion between RD Negative or beginning RD Positive EOF versions.

 Idle Fill